sseth99/Java/README.md

 # This is my first repository in Java.

-This repository contains programs in JAVA language.
+This repository contains programs in java language.